minetest-mods/digtron/README.txt

 Builder Head
 ------------

 A builder head is the most complex component of this system.
 It has period and offset properties, and also an inventory slot where you "program" it by placing an example of the node type that you want it to build.
-Only a single item is needed here, any additional items in this inventory stack will be shunted into the digger's general inventory (or ejected from the control node if there's no space for it).
+The builder doesn't keep a real copy of the item, it just reads what you drop in here.

 When the "Save & Show" button is clicked the properties for period and offset will be saved, and markers will briefly be shown to indicate where the nearest spots corresponding to those values are.
 The builder will build its output at those locations provided it is moving along the matching axis.